-Created by an Italian chef in Tijuana, Mexico around 1924, Caesar Salad is one of the great classic salads.
-Well-loved, you'll find Caesar Salads on almost every restaurant menu.
+Caesar Salad is one of the great classic salads.
+Well-loved, you'll find Caesar Salad on almost every restaurant menu.
 But don't just enjoy them at a restaurant.
 A great Caesar can be made at home.
-Here is my recipe for a good and garlicky Caesar salad.
+Grab some Romaine lettuce and lets make a good and garlicky homemade Caesar salad.
 It's all about that dressing.

 - 1 raw egg yolk

 - ½ teaspoon anchovy paste in a tube optional

 - 1 teaspoon Worcestershire sauce look for no HFCS, or more to taste

 - 1 ½ tablespoons red onion chopped very fine

 - 1 tablespoon fresh parsley chopped fine – for some color